 Add Pine Garland

-Next, you must add the pine garland to the wreath form.
+Next, add the pine garland to the wreath form.

-In order to add the garland, I had to cut it into 3 pieces.
-The garland I used was 6-foot long, which was way too long for the wreath.
+To add the garland, I had to cut it into 3 pieces.
+The garland I used was 6 feet long, which was way too long for the wreath.

 So, I cut two 16-inch sections from each end of the pine garland.
-I used the ends because the middle of the garland was too thick and was unproportioned to the width of the wreath.
+I used the ends because the middle of the garland was too thick and wasn’t proportional to the width of the wreath.

 Attach the garland at the bottom and each side of the wreath using floral wire.